CharlieXie2001/My-School-Update-Log/My School Update Logs.md

 - Keyboard now can automatically switch to URL, email, number or plain text layouts when it detects different kinds of textfields
 - Brand new notification sound
 - Ability to create contact information for teachers
+- Apple TV app now can view subjects

+### V 1.0(38)
+- watchOS app subject name is easier to read
+- Ability to send message to teacher's number
+- Fixed the bug that teacher's profile image on iPad may exceed the frame
+- Ability to resize the teacher profile image to optimise the performance
+- Ability to search exams
+- Ability to show coming exams on home tab with day countdown
+- Ability to search teachers and quickly connact
+- Apple TV app now can view subjects
+- Apple TV app now can view tasks
+- Press and hold each task to mark finished
+- Apple TV app now is able to view exams

+### V 1.0(39)
+- watchOS app now shows subject icons
+- Apple TV app now can view subjects
+- Adjusted Apple TV app layout
+- Now you are able to track result with bar charts (more improvments coming soon)
+- Addressed issue that teacher data might not be synced to iCloud

+### V 1.0(40)
+- watchOS app now shows subject icons
+- Apple TV app now can view subjects
+- Adjusted Apple TV app layout
+- Now you are able to track result with bar charts (more improvments coming soon)
+- Addressed issue that teacher data might not be synced to iCloud
+- Bug fixes

+### V 1.0(41)
+- UI adjustments
+- More universities to choose
+- Ability to choose the number of subjects showing in the result list

+### V 1.0(42)
+- Brand new schedule tab on iPad (some models)
+- Testing Apple Watch Smart Stack widget

+### V 1.0(43)
+- We are bringing brand new Home tab to iPad

+### V 1.0(45)
+My School is a powerful school planner coming later this year, and now we are inviting you to join our beta testing to preview and work together to make the app even better, we don't collect any personal information, all your data is protected on device.

+New in My School V1.0 build 45:
+- iOS & iPadOS app for public testers
+- Apple Watch app for public beta testers
+- Apple TV app for public beta testers
+- Syncing data across your devices with iCloud
+- Pride and 143 app icons
+- New notification sound
+- Better performance on selected devices ( iPad Pros with 16GB memory )
+- Fixed the layout issue on tvOS app

+Known Issues:
+- Subject result doesn't refresh properly ( workaround: open subject editing page and then save after adding or updating associated assignments/exams )
+- Upcoming session is not shown properly on Home Tab (will be fixed in future updates)
+- Widgets are still under development, they won’t display any data